 Terramesh is used for soil reinforcement within mechanically stabilized walls and slopes.
 It is engineered from heavily galvanized and PVC coated double twisted steel wire mesh.
 The steel wire used for manufacturing gabions is heavily zinc coated soft temper steel.
 A PVC coating with nominal thickness of 0.50mm is applied to provide added protection for use in polluted environments where soil or water is acidic or to take care of risk of corrosion.

 Paralink is a high strength geogrid and is primarily used on structures that require very high strength reinforcement like basal reinforcement over piles or embankments soft soils.
-In this project, it is being used in combination with other Maccaferri products including Terramesh and Terrawall to form “hybrid” structures.
+In this project, it is being used in combination with Maccaferri Terramesh to form “hybrid” structures.
 Paralink geogrids are planar structures consisting of monoaxial array of composite geosynthetic strips, and is one of the most tried and tested geogrids in existence in high performance applications.